ctb/titus-blog/src/2015-on-galileos-middle-finger.rst

 indications that, even when wrong initially, scientists are self-correcting; but I've never seen an interest group go "oops, I guess we got that wrong, let's rethink."
 So I guess you know my position here :).
+But thinking of it in terms of priors, however strong they may be, means that I'm more alert to the possibility of counter-evidence.

 Anyway, I'm not an expert on any of this; my area of expertise is confined to a few areas in genomics and computational biology at this point.
-So it's very hard for me to evaluate the details of some of Dr. Dreger's case.
+So it's very hard for me to evaluate the details of some of Dr. Dreger's cases.
 But I think that's one of the points she's getting at in the book -- who *do* we trust when seemingly trustworthy academic societies get manipulated by activist agendas?
 How *do* we reach some sort of conclusion, if not broad consensus then at least